Pinecone vs Weaviate vs Chroma

 Choose Pinecone if:

-• • You need production-ready infrastructure today
+• • You need production-ready infrastructure with HIPAA compliance

-• • Consistent performance at scale is critical
+• • Sub-33ms p99 latency at scale is critical

-• • You want zero infrastructure management
+• • You want zero infrastructure management or BYOC deployment

 Choose Weaviate if:

-• • You need hybrid search capabilities
+• • You need hybrid search with AI Agents for autonomous operations

-• • Multi-modal data is a requirement
+• • Multi-modal data and 20+ ML model integrations are a requirement

-• • On-premise deployment is mandatory
+• • Self-hosted or on-premise deployment is mandatory

 Choose Chroma if: